cwinsor/facebook_swav/README.md

 # Experiments with SwAV (Swapping Assignments between multiple Views of the same image)

-This repo is a set of experiments based on the research published by the Facebook AI Research Team with accompanying code on github.
+This repo is a set of experiments based on research published by Facebook AI Research.

 ```
 @article{caron2020unsupervised,